 ► PREMIERE & PAL - PORTFOLIOS FOR UK UNIVERSITY AND COLLEGE APPLICATIONS

-Many creative courses such as Art & Design, Architecture, Interior Design, Product Design etc., require a portfolio, you should check with the institution what is required and follow their guidelines.
-It is perfectly possible to produce a portfolio without attending a preparation course and your Art teacher will be able to advise you on the best course of action for you.
+Many creative courses such as Art & Design, Architecture, Interior Design, Product Design etc., require a portfolio, check with the institution what is required.
+It is perfectly possible to produce a portfolio without attending a preparation course and your Art teacher will be able to advise you on the best course of action.
 Should you decide that you do want to do a portfolio preparation course, there are many in London and whilst we do not recommend any in particular, these institutions may be useful to your research.

 - The Sir John Cass Faculty of Art, Architecture and Design at London Met